-1 success up to one hour
+1 success.....up to one hour

-2 successes up to six hours
+2 successes.....up to six hours

-3 successes up to one day
+3 successes.....up to one day

-4 successes up to one week
+4 successes.....up to one week

-5 successes indefinitely
+5 successes.....indefinitely

-Charles and a construction of the second

 Because the character maintains his own form while controlling the animal, he does not have to worry about assuming the animal's characteristics after the connection is broken.
 The character is maintaining two different forms, however, and suffers distractions from the competing sensory input.
 In effect, the difficulty levels of all rolls he must make while controlling both forms are raised by one.